apache/nuttx/configs/sama5d3x-ek/README.txt

     LED_IDLE             MCU is is sleep mode         Not used

-  Thus if the blue LED is statically on, NuttX has successfully booted and is, apparently, running normmally.
+  Thus if the blue LED is statically on, NuttX has successfully booted and is, apparently, running normally.
 If the red is flashing at approximately 2Hz, then a fatal error has been detected and the system has halted.